-We do not recommend high-velocitychiropractic adjustment for our patients.
+We do not recommend high-velocity chiropractic adjustment for our patients.
 In many cases, these types of adjustments aggravated the current condition by further loosening the ligaments, worsening joint and spinal instability.
 However, we love chiropractors as much as most of our patients and many offer adjunctive treatments that can pair well with Prolotherapy.
 Every case is unique, and determinations about adjunct care are determined by the provider.
 We may recommend a specific type of chiropractic care based on your individual treatment plan.
 Your treatment plan is customized to you and may be different from others.

 Why can’t I get these injections at my other doctor’s office?

 Prolotherapy is more than just “shots.”
 It is a highly specialized procedure.
 To cure pain, you need a Prolotherapist who understands the importance of a comprehensive approach and knows that just injecting one or two ligaments, or just an intra-articular injection, is not generally enough.
-Becoming a high level Prolotherapist takes time and training under another high level Prolotherapist to learn this technique.
+Becoming a high-level Prolotherapist takes time and training under another high-level Prolotherapist to learn this technique.
 Not just attending a weekend course on theory or with cadavers.
-Patients who have more complicated cases and/or are serious about Prolotherapy, need a provider that specializes in Prolotherapy and that has been trained thoroughly in ligament anatomy, and does not solely rely on guidance from a machine.
+Patients who have more complicated cases and/or are serious about Prolotherapy need a provider that specializes in Prolotherapy and that has been trained thoroughly in ligament anatomy and does not solely rely on guidance from a machine.
 Dr. Hauser, our Medical Director, learned from the pioneers of Prolotherapy, Drs.
 Hackett and Hemwall.
 Thus, H3 Prolotherapy is what we practice here, and what he taught to all of our Prolotherapy providers in addition to their other medical training in both traditional and regenerative pain treatments.

 My doctor said Prolotherapy isn’t going to help me.

 Many doctors do not fully understand how Prolotherapy works, or even worse, have never heard of it!
-They may assume that one shot of PRP or amniotic cells are the same as H3 Prolotherapy.
+They may assume that one shot of PRP or amniotic cells is the same as H3 Prolotherapy.
 If they think Prolotherapy is new, it shows they do not understand the decades of research and patient results supporting its use in chronic pain, sports injuries, and arthritis.
 Because it is a specialized treatment, providers must take it upon themselves to learn after graduating.
 It is a huge undertaking to do it the right way, just as is any medical sub-specialty.
-Thus, it typically not well understood by doctors who do not specialize in chronic pain care, or who have only tried one-shot PRP.
+Thus, it is typically not well understood by doctors who do not specialize in chronic pain care, or who have only tried one-shot PRP.

 Prolotherapy treatment goals and results